Advertisement

 Frequently Asked Questions

 The utilities sector includes companies involved in regulated electric, renewable utilities.
-Major companies include E.ON SE, BKW AG, Energiedienst Holding AG, Edisun Power Europe AG, and RWE AG and many others that drive technological innovation.
+Major companies include RWE AG, E.on Se, BKW AG, Energiedienst Holding AG, and naturenergie holding AG and many others that drive technological innovation.

 The utilities sector has generally outperformed the broader market over the long term, driven by continuous innovation and digital transformation trends.
 However, it's also known for higher volatility compared to more traditional sectors, with significant price swings during market cycles.